Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 - real readers and institutions already exist, especially in Brazil
 - current institutional case studies exist, including South Korea

-We cannot yet say, at large scale:
+The next research layer should measure:

 - exactly which recognition mechanisms dominate skilled reading
 - exactly how much vertical layout changes speed, comprehension, or processing load
 - exactly how syntax and spatial reference are processed in all reading contexts
 - exactly which text forms are easiest or hardest for different reader populations

-That is why the current task is framing the research question well, not pretending the experiments are already done.
+The current task is to frame the research question well enough that those experiments become easier to design.

 ## A research program that follows from this